menu

 Indian Village is a remote neighborhood (based on population density) located in Nedrow, New York.

 Indian Village real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Indian Village neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Indian Village neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built before 1940.

 In Indian Village, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Indian Village is very tight compared to the demand for property here.